Art Song Contest

 Former winners have gone on to successful local and international careers, including the Met, Chicago, San Francisco operas and solo recitals.
 We have recordings of many winners to share.

 *art song is poetry set to music by a classical composer for unamplified voice and piano.
-Opera and oratorio arias, popular, folk, rap, commercial songs, and musical theatre are not included in the definition.
-Think Brahms’ Lullaby, O Sole Mio, Jeannie with the Light Brown Hair, or Debussy’s Beau Soir.
+Opera and oratorio arias, popular, folk, rap, commercial songs, and musical theater are not included in the definition.
+Examples include: Brahms’ Lullaby, O Sole Mio, Jeannie with the Light Brown Hair, Schubert's Ständchen or Debussy’s Beau Soir.